bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 Starting from Emerald Lake in Yoho Park, Wayne, Dinah and I followed the trail to Hamilton Falls.
 (Next time I would park at the lodge down the road and avoid crossing Hamilton Creek.)
 The snow was excellent.
 A few inches of fresh powder over a firm pack provided good traction with little sinking.

-When we reached the waterfalls – dry and unspectacular at this time of year – we started looking for a place to cross Hamilton Creek so we could reach the spur.
+When we reached the waterfalls – dry and unspectacular at this time of year – we started looking for a place to cross Hamilton Creek to reach the spur.
 Here the creek is set in a gorge with steep sides lined with rocks, but higher up the gorge flattened enough for us to climb down, cross the creek and gain the spur.

 Most of the trip was spent in the trees